Financial Planning -> Stocks, Bonds etc. -> Investment Returns

 (3) Some of the earlier S&P/TSX Composite Index Total Return data is from Libra Investment Management Inc., sourced from the Canadian Institute of Actuaries.
 Data for recent years is from the Financial Times website.
 Historical data is available from Investing.com.

 (4) The Annual CPI increase is not the average increase per year, but is the increase from December to December.

 Exchange Rate re Above Returns

-The change in the Canadian dollar has a significant effect on some of the above results.
-As an example, see the following 1 year results in US$:
+The change in the Canadian dollar can have a significant effect on some of the above results.
+See the following 1 year results in US$:

 Your Investment Returns

 If you have brokerage statements which show your return for the past year for US$ accounts, please note that this will be the return on the US$ amounts, not the return when your investments are converted to Canadian dollars.
 You can use our Investment Return Calculator to calculate your return in Cdn$, by converting the beginning balance, deposits and withdrawals, and ending balance to Cdn$ using the exchange rate in effect on each of those dates.

 Other sources of data used to calculate the above returns:

 Bank of Canada Rates and Statistics - Interest Rates for T-bills and bonds

 The returns are the total returns with dividends or interest reinvested.